Erveftick/magicXform-utils/README.md

 The project is organized into several folders:

 ### Experiment Folder:
 Contains subfolders for different experiments conducted with the tool.
+I used [brunch](https://github.com/agurfinkel/brunch/tree/master/exp-template) tool to run experiments.
 - exp-benchmarks: Contains versions 0 to 5 of benchmarks transformed using magicXform.
 These are utilized to assess whether the spacer could resolve certain issues.
 Also includes utils files for running spacer on versions.
 - macos: Holds results from experiments conducted on a MacBook Air 2023 with 16GB RAM (considered unstable).
 - snufkin: Experiment conducted on a Ubuntu machine at the University of Waterloo using the parallel tool with 8-16 jobs.
 Data from this experiment was found to be unreliable due to overlapping experiments.